arstepanyan/deep-search/README.md

 ### Where does deep learning come into play?

-Inspired by the paper ["DeViSE: A Deep Visual-Semantic Embedding Model", Andrea Frome et al.](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41473.pdf)
+Inspired by the paper ["DeViSE: A Deep Visual-Semantic Embedding Model", Google, Andrea Frome et al.](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41473.pdf)

 I tackle this problem by training a Deep Neural Network with ResNet50 as a backbone and 300 elements long dense layer instead of the last softmax layer of ResNet50.
 Why 300 element long Dense layer?
 Because given an input image, I want to extract features/embeddings from it that are as close to the 300 element word vector of the corresponding label as possible.
 I use around 1.5M Imagenet images of 1000 classes.
 The learning itself is done by challenging the model to minimize the cosine similarity loss between

 1. The 300 elements dense layer (instead of the last softmax layer)
 2. The 300 element word vector of the corresponding image's label from fastText

-I trained the model using fastai library that works with Pytorch as its backend.
+I trained the model using fastai library that works with Pytorch as its backend ([this notebook](https://github.com/fastai/fastai/blob/master/courses/dl2/devise.ipynb) was very helpful).
 On 2 GPUs (Titan XP, 12 GB), each epoch takes around 3 minutes to train.
 And after several experiments, I found that the model trained for 5 epochs does "pretty well".
 Pretty well here means having 0.076 cosine similarity loss on test images that haven't been seen during the training time.
 Here, cosine similarity loss is defined as (1 - cosine_similarity).
 Hence, 0 cosine similarity means perfect similarity.

 Once the model is trained, a new/unlabeled video/photo library can be indexed by first extracting frames from videos then passing all the frames and photos through the trained model.
 That will result in embeddings for every frame and photo.
 It is indexed and saved on the disc.
 Finally, when an input text is given for the search of the short video clips, the fastText word vectors of that text's individual words are averaged and its nearest neighbors are found in the index.
 Then, based on the found nearest vectors (which correspond to frames or photos) short video clips are reconstructed and saved on disc.